All-optical quantum computing using cubic phase gates: Introduction

-From a practical point of view, this approach means that methods to optically realize the simplest, lowest-order non-Gaussian (single-mode CV) operation, which is the cubic phase gate \cite{Miyata2016}, are sufficient to perform all kinds of advanced optical quantum information processing, including discrete-variable (DV), entangling gates on two standard photonic qubits which are otherwise unavailable via only linear mode transformations (generated by quadratic Hamiltonians).
-Note that it has been shown that naturally occurring ``trisqueezed'' states (experimentally already demonstrated in a non-optical, superconducting platform \cite{Chang2020}) can be converted into cubic phase states, as typically used as a resource state to implement a cubic phase gate, via Gaussian operations \cite{Tri}.
+From a practical point of view, this approach means that methods to optically realize the simplest, lowest-order non-Gaussian single-mode CV operation, which is the cubic phase gate \cite{Miyata2016}, are sufficient to perform all kinds of advanced optical quantum information processing, including discrete-variable (DV), entangling gates on two standard photonic qubits, which are otherwise unavailable via only linear mode transformations.
+Note that it has been shown that naturally occurring ``trisqueezed'' states, which were experimentally already demonstrated in a nonoptical, superconducting platform \cite{Chang2020}, can be converted into cubic phase states, as typically used as a resource state to implement a cubic phase gate, via Gaussian operations \cite{Tri}.

-More specifically, we show in this work how certain elements of all-optical, fault-tolerant and universal quantum computation can be implemented using primarily Gaussian resources together with cubic phase gates in reasonable numbers.
-Our approach is based on the efficient decomposition of two non-Gaussian CV multi-mode gates, namely the two-mode controlled phase rotation gate $e^{i\alpha\hat x_1 \hat n_2}$ and the three-mode Rabi-type Hamiltonian gate $e^{i\beta\hat x_1\hat \sigma_x}$ where the latter refers to spin operators as expressed by an optical Schwinger representation, i.e. one spin represented by two oscillator modes.
-As an intermediate set of multi-mode gates, we consider so-called two-mode cubic quantum non-demolition (QND) gates and three-mode CV Toffoli gates.
-These nonlinear multi-mode gates have the advantage that they do not mix the two phase-space variables $x$ and $p$, thus allowing for an exact decomposition into single-mode cubic phase gates and beam splitters.
-In contrast, the finally obtained nonlinear multi-mode gates, as needed for our examples of important elements in photonic quantum information processing, do mix $x$ and $p$, and so these require an additional approximation step.
+More specifically, we show in this paper how certain elements of all-optical, fault-tolerant, and universal quantum computation can be implemented using primarily Gaussian resources together with cubic phase gates in reasonable numbers.
+Our approach is based on the efficient decomposition of two non-Gaussian CV multimode gates, namely the two-mode controlled phase rotation gate and the three-mode Rabi-type Hamiltonian gate

+respectively, where $\hat \sigma_{x, S}$ refers to spin operators as expressed by an optical Schwinger representation, i.e., one spin represented by two oscillator modes.
+As an intermediate set of multimode gates, we consider so-called two-mode cubic quantum nondemolition (QND) gates and three-mode CV Toffoli gates

+respectively.
+These nonlinear multimode gates have the advantage that they do not mix the two phase-space variables $x$ and $p$, thus allowing for an exact decomposition into single-mode cubic phase gates and beam splitters.
+In contrast, the finally obtained nonlinear multimode gates, as needed for our examples of important elements in photonic quantum information processing, do mix $x$ and $p$, and so these require an additional approximation step.